bitpay/cordova-plugin-qrscanner/README.md

 QRScanner's native camera preview is rendered behind the Cordova app's webview, and QRScanner provides `show` and `hide` methods to toggle the transparency of the webview's background.
 This allows for a completely HTML/CSS/JS interface to be built inside the webview to control the scanner.

+## What about this fork?

+This forks first of all makes the plugin fully working on iOS 10 (the swift code has been converted to Swift3), so if you want to use this amazing plugin in the latest version of the Apple OS, now you can do it!

+I've also added a feature that draws a square around the detected QR code, nothing too fancy, but an useful feedback for your users that will feel somethings is actually happening.

+Last things is that I converted all the JavaScript code to ES6 (be aware though, that means you need to use Babel or something like that)

 ## Get Started

 ```bash